sussner/CNC14Camera/README.md

 and Y-axis of the machine.
 In addition the camera parameters, like brightness, contrast and saturation, can be adjusted as well.
-All of the slider values as well as the current resolution and the current device are stored in user's settings.
+All of the slider values as well as the current resolution and the current device are stored in user's settings and will be restored at the next start.

 ![image](CNC14Camera.png "Default view")